Raghavendracv/SelfPaceLearning/Non_Technical_Summary.md

 * Everything has a cost.
 * Always ask WHY.
 * Be the change you want see.
-* Allow informed lyfestyle creep.
+* Allow informed lifestyle creep.
 * Importance of enough.
 * Stay away from premature optimization.
-* How fast you can lean will be the only compitative edge anyone can ever have.
+* How fast you can lean will be the only competitive edge anyone can ever have.
 * Accept gravity problems and stop worry about them.
 Reframe them if required.
 * We pay attention when decision has been made.
 * To be happy choose irreversible option.
-* Choices are pillers of character.
+* Choices are pillars of character.
 * The more things we desire and the more we have to do to earn or attain those achievements, the less we actually enjoy our lives—and the less free we are.
 * The more you say NO to things that don't matter, the more you can say yest to the things that do.
-* Control your perceptions, direct your actions proeprly & willingly accept what is outside your control.
+* Control your perceptions, direct your actions properly & willingly accept what is outside your control.
 * Change attitude, everything else will follow.
 * I will not fail, either win or learn.
 * Take deep breath before responding.
-* Look out for positivity in everything.

 # Books